YOU54F/cypress-plugins/README.md

 - Publish to NPM
 - Publish to NPM
-- typescript s3 scripts and add to CLI
+- typescript s3 src and add to CLI
 - publish to s3 bucket needs error handling, should exit each function gracefully if the directories are empty